GV leads $25 million investment in Ujet’s customer support platform

-Ujet today announced a $25 million series B funding round to grow its customer support services for voice or chat support in apps, websites, and phone calls.
+Ujet today announced a $25 million funding round to grow its services for voice and chat support in apps, websites, and phone calls.
 The money will be used to ramp up research and development around AI services and to open offices in New York City and Munich later this year.

-The funding will also be used to give customers additional backend CRM client integrations, like Microsoft Dynamics, to surface customer information for call agents and expand to additional mediums like video calls and augmented reality.
+The funds will also be used to give customers additional backend CRM client integrations, like Microsoft Dynamics, to surface customer information for call agents and expand to additional mediums, like video calls and augmented reality.

-The round was led by GV, formerly Google Ventures, with participation from Citi Ventures, Kleiner Perkins, and DCM Ventures.
+The series B round was led by GV, formerly Google Ventures, with participation from Citi Ventures, Kleiner Perkins, and DCM Ventures.

 As part of the round, GV partner Karim Faris will join the Ujet board of directors.

-Ujet provides some services that rely on machine learning to do things like understand a custormer’s peak hours or identify patterns such as what kind of person calls on the way home from work, as well as more holistic AI that draws on insights from Ujet’s multimodal approach.
+Ujet provides holistic AI solutions based on a multi-modal approach, including services that rely on machine learning to do things like understand a customer’s peak hours or identify patterns such as what kind of person calls on the way home from work.

 The goal is to create AI from “impactful data, not just buzzwords,” Ujet CEO and founder Anand Janefalkar told VentureBeat in a phone interview.